-The PK-8 PMF has additional stand-alone measures included within the framework for grades PK-2.
-These additional measures are not included in the overall score and tier for the school.
+The PK-8 PMF has additional stand-alone measures for grades PK-2.
+These measures align with the assessments in the school's charter agreement.
+These additional measures are not included in the overall score or tier for the school.
 These measures are displayed on the school's PMF report and are considered as part of the school's overall information for reviews and renewals.
 For additional information, please see the PK-8 PMF section of this document.